manuel-larbi/sso-security-context-library/README.md

 ## Setup Guidelines
 ### Adding the dependency locally

-- Download the zip file
+- Download the zip file [Security Context File](https://github.com/manuel-larbi/sso-security-context-library/releases/download/v1.0-beta/1.0-global.zip)
 - Extract it to the org directory located in your local maven repository
     > C:\Users\your-user\ .m2\repository\org
 - Go to your project and add it as a dependency